TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/network_scenario_format.md

 |--------|--------|--------|--------|--------|
 |T501|10|50|5|50|

+> [!TIP] If you set the headway of a line to 9999 for any or all time periods, it will be
+> removed from the network for those time periods.

 ## Service Table (.csv)
 This Transit Service Table file contains trip starts and trip ends for transit lines.
 It contains three columns as following: